Prosperity and Peace Movement: Economy

-The Prosperity and Peace Movement calls for a "rapid resuscitation of the Polish economy", which would be based on ensuring cheap energy supply and reducing the threat of war.
-The movement calls for an agreement with Russia, arguing that the support for Ukraine and sanctions against Russia came at an extreme cost to Polish taxpayers, causing a hike in living costs and sluggish economy in the long term.
 Speaking of sanctions against Russia and their economic consequences, the leader of the movement states: "There have been cases of abusive parents starving their children to prevent them from being overtaken by the ‘demon of gluttony’ and leading them into extreme exhaustion.
 I have the impression that at the moment we are dealing with a stepmother in the form of Polish politicians who, due to strange ideas so that the demon does not take over us, are causing serious damage to the economy and the national fabric."
 In regards to the party's proposals, Adam Willma wrote:

 Most of the Movement's demands could be endorsed by both the Left and the Razem party: higher benefits, pensions ‘without poverty and hardship’, cheap access to basic utilities, and measures to curb large corporations.
 Apart from organisations directly referring to communist ideology and grotesque comrades led by actor Wojciech Olszański, this is the only group that is openly pro-Putin.

 The movement supports the "800 plus" program that grants Polish families 800 PLN monthly per child, and postulated doubling the program's pensions to 1600 PLN.
 One of the movement's electoral slogans is "a villa with a swimming pool for every Pole" (willa z basenem dla każdego Polaka).
 Another of the movement's proposals is the introduction of high taxes for businesses in industries such as trade and banking, arguing that these industries are "easy, simple, intuitive", creating a lot of market manipulation and abuse.
 The DiP also declares its readiness to form a coalition with any party.
 Another one of its slogans was "water, gas, electricity" (woda, gaz, prąd).

-Maciak declares his electorate the "true people of the left".
-He accuses mainstream left-wing parties of extravagance, stating that they "promote demands that benefit multinational corporations and their core is made up of barons who are subcontractors of these corporations".
-Maciak spoke positively of Leszek Miller, a Polish left-wing politician who was associated with Self-Defence of the Republic of Poland in 2007.
-Maciak is also frequently accused of using pro-Russian and anti-Ukrainian talking points, as he spoke positively of the Russian annexation of Crimea.
-Maciak argues that Ukrainians are manipulated and exploited by the USA.
+It supports the cadastral tax in order to reduce speculation in the real estate market, postulating a tax that would apply to large property owners and from which the funds will be used to fund housing programs for young families.